-If purchased by these persons, these shares will be subject to a 180-day lock-up restriction.
+If purchased by our directors and officers, these shares will be subject to a 180-day lock-up restriction.
 The number of shares of common stock available for sale to the general public will be reduced to the extent these individuals purchase such reserved shares.
 Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.